LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    local(text1) = pdf_text("\n\nThe Lasso product line consists of authoring and
       serving tools that allow web designers and web developers to quickly build and serve powerful data-driven web sites with maximum productivity and ease.
-The product line includes Lasso Server for building, serving, and administering data-driven web sites, and LassoLab for building and testing data-driven web sites within a graphical editor.\n\nLasso Server works with the following data sources:",
+The product line includes Lasso Server for serving and administering data-driven web sites, and LassoLab for building and testing data-driven web sites within a graphical editor.\n\nLasso Server works with the following data sources:",
       -type='Paragraph',
       -leading=15,
       -font=#font2